tidymodels/tidymodels.org-legacy/content/start/_index.md

 ## If you are new to R or the tidyverse

-To get the most out of tidymodels, we recommend that you start by learning some basics about R and the [tidyverse](https://www.tidyverse.org/) first, then returning here when you feel ready.
+To get the most out of tidymodels, we recommend that you start by learning some basics about R and the [tidyverse](https://www.tidyverse.org/) first, then return here when you feel ready.
 Here are some resources to start learning:

 * [Finding Your Way To R](https://education.rstudio.com/learn/), from the RStudio Education team.